Eight Great Items You Probably Don’t Pack (But Should) | GeoEx

 Eight Great Items You Probably Don’t Pack (But Should)

-As much as I like traveling light, I also relish the feeling of being well prepared.
-That’s why there’s always room in my suitcase for a lightweight piece of travel gear that eliminates a hassle or makes my life easier.
-Here are eight nonessential items to throw in your suitcase the next time you take a trip.
+As much as many people like traveling light, they also relish the feeling of being well prepared.
+That’s why there’s always room in a suitcase for lightweight pieces of travel gear that eliminate hassles or make life easier.
+Here are eight nonessential travel accessories to throw in your suitcase for your next trip.

 1. An extension cord

-A 6-foot extension cord with three outlets will end the usual bedside outlet power struggles and bring electricity where you need it for your phones, laptops, and tablets.
+6-foot extension cord with three outlets will end the usual bedside outlet power struggles and bring electricity where it’s needed for phones, laptops, and tablets.
 Many hotel rooms have plenty of outlets in convenient places, but unfortunately an equal number do not.
 Better to be prepared.
+Make sure the extension cord is compatible with the country being traveled to, and if not, bring an adapter.

 2. Powder sunscreen